Skip to main content

 Exterior

 Carnival's Excel Class ships are nothing short of impressive.
 From seemingly endless dining options to the first rollercoasters at sea, modern cabins, and more, these vessels redefined the Carnival experience.
-However, as their newest ships with state-of-the-art amenities and cutting-edge design, they are usually more expensive than older ones.
+That said, as their newest ships have state-of-the-art amenities and cutting-edge design, they are usually more expensive than older ones.

-Looking at Carnival cruises in November 2025, a 7-night sailing on Carnival Liberty from New Orleans, Louisiana, starts at around $649 per person.
-If you want to sail on Carnival Celebration, you're looking at paying at least $759 per passenger.
+Looking at Carnival cruises in November 2026, a 7-night sailing on Carnival Liberty from New Orleans, Louisiana, starts at around $544 per person.
+If you want to sail on Mardi Gras, you're looking at paying at least $609 per passenger.

 Image